ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 Blocking Brute Force Attacks
 ----------------------------
-For internet-facing deployments, brute force attacks on user passwords are very common, and this threat should not be neglected for Eagle ERP servers.
-Eagle ERP emits a log entry whenever a login attempt is performed, and reports the result: success or failure, along with the target login and source IP.
+For internet-facing deployments, brute force attacks on user passwords are very common, and this threat should not be neglected for Eagle servers.
+Eagle emits a log entry whenever a login attempt is performed, and reports the result: success or failure, along with the target login and source IP.

 The log entries will have the following form.